Outdoor Air Quality

 Wood Burning Fireplaces & Stoves

 Burning of wood has the potential of creating particulate matter that can be a nuisance for neighbors and may even cause respiratory symptoms for some.
 For these reasons all new stoves installed must be EPA Phase II approved devices.
 Environmental Health encourages all homeowners with older stoves to upgrade to EPA Phase II stoves as well as we all work together for better air quality.
-Even the best stoves will produce smoke if good burning tips are not practiced.
+Even the best stoves will produce smoke, especially when the fire is started but when good burning tips are followed the smoke can be minimized.